MicrosoftDocs/azure-security-docs/articles/key-vault/general/soft-delete-overview.md

 When a key vault object, such as a key, is deleted, the service places the object in a deleted state, making it inaccessible to any retrieval operations.
 While in this state, the key vault object can only be listed, recovered, or forcefully/permanently deleted.
 To view the objects, use the Azure CLI `az keyvault key list-deleted` command (as documented in [How to use Key Vault soft-delete with CLI](./key-vault-recovery.md)), or the Azure PowerShell `Get-AzKeyVault -InRemovedState` command (as described in [How to use Key Vault soft-delete with PowerShell](./key-vault-recovery.md?tabs=azure-powershell#key-vault-powershell)).

 At the same time, Key Vault will schedule the deletion of the underlying data corresponding to the deleted key vault or key vault object for execution after a predetermined retention interval.
-The DNS record corresponding to the vault is also retained for the duration of the retention interval.
+The DNS record corresponding to the vault is also retained during the retention interval.

 ### Soft-delete retention period